 - 1 cup cold water

-- ¾ cup cider vinegar
+- ¾ cup apple cider vinegar

-- 1 ½ tablespoons whole pickling spices
+- 1 ½ tablespoons pickling spice (without salt)

-- 1 tablespoon sugar
+- 1 tablespoon granulated sugar

 - 2 garlic cloves